Agreements

 http://avks.sk/

-Collaboration between AESCOV and Superior Mesenteric Artery Syndrome
+Agreement between AESCOV and Superior Mesenteric Artery Syndrome

 This organization promotes research for SMAS, educating about this rare disease, advocating for early diagnosis, and providing patient support.
 It is the only registered nonprofit organization for SMAS in the United States that provides financial assistance to patients.